gbgmc/gb-tools/readme.md

 }
 ```

-#### Game paths

-GB Tools can support multiple game paths.
-The default GB Tools config has two game paths:

-* `default` game path `C:/Program Files (x86)/Steam/steamapps/common/Ground Branch`, and
-* `CTE` game path `C:/Program Files (x86)/Steam/steamapps/common/GROUND BRANCH CTE`.

 You can change the default game path in the GB Tools config file, or you can add additional game paths.
 Game paths stored in GB Tools config are only used with the `install` and `uninstall` commands.
 For more details go to [Installing game modes](#installing-game-modes) or [Uninstalling game modes](#uninstalling-game-modes).

 ## Contributing

 Everyone is more than welcome to fork the project and post pull requests.
 I'll try to review and merge as soon as possible.

-The project uses GoLang 1.17.1.
+The project uses GoLang 1.17.5.

 ## Kudos